- Geomorphology -- glacial landforms, rock weathering

 - Abstract: We held a panel session on Applied Geography and Education at the 2011 Association of American Geographers Annual Meeting.
 Each panelist presented their observations and suggestions followed by a roundtable discussion.
 Potential directions for enhancing Applied Geography and Education are grouped by student recruitment and retention, professionalism, career familiarization and networking, career listings, research, strategy, and internationalism.

-Vogt, B. 2011.
+Vogt, Brandon.
+2011.
 Exploring cloud-to-ground lightning earth highpoint attachment geography by peak current.

 Earth Interactions 15(8):1-16.